Falling victim to a scam can be devastating, both financially and emotionally.

 ‘Suspicious activity on your account’ scam

 You get a call or text message from someone pretending to be from your bank telling you there’s been some suspicious activity on your account, which they will tell you has been frozen.
 They will ask for your banking details supposedly to confirm your identity and resolve the problem, but use these to steal from you.
+They may also try to direct you to a fake website to enter your information there.

 What you can do: Banks will never ask you for your PIN number or your online banking passwords, nor will they ask you to email or text your banking details, so hang up immediately if someone asks you for this information.